circular-o/circular/docs/tutorials/integrating-with-nextjs.md

 ?> If we use `useEffect` instead of `useLayoutEffect`, the initial render will occur with the expected `o-` props applied, but the subsequent render (caused by the `useEffect`) will remove those props as the custom components initialize.
 We _must_ use `useLayoutEffect` to have expected behavior

-?> This will import all %LIBRARY_NAME% components for convenience.
+?> This will import all %LIBRARY-NAME% components for convenience.
 To selectively import components, refer to the [Using webpack](/getting-started/installation?id=using-webpack) section of the docs.

 You may be wondering where the `URL` property is coming from.
 We'll address that in the next few sections.